MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/vector-store-connectors/out-of-the-box-connectors/qdrant-connector.md

 ### Qdrant vector modes

 Qdrant supports two modes for vector storage and the Qdrant Connector with default mapper supports both modes.
+The default mode is *single unnamed vector*.

 #### Single unnamed vector

-This is the default mode that the connector uses.
-It means that a collection may only contain a single vector and it will be unnamed in the storage model in Qdrant.
+With this option a collection may only contain a single vector and it will be unnamed in the storage model in Qdrant.
-The following object will be represented similar to this in Qdrant:
+Here is an example of how an object is represented in Qdrant when using *single unnamed vector* mode:

 ::: zone pivot="programming-language-csharp"